Jogulamba Temple, Alampur

 Jogulamba Temple is a Hindu temple dedicated to Goddess Jogulamba, a form of Shakti located in Alampuram, Telangana, India.
 The temple is one of the Maha Shakta pithas, a group of eighteen (Ashtadasa) temples considered the most significant shrines and pilgrimage destinations in Shaktism.
 Alampur is located on the banks of the Tungabhadra river near its confluence with Krishna river.
 Jogulamba temple is located in the same complex as that of the Navabrahma Temples, a group of nine Shiva temples built between the seventh and eighth century CE.

 The principal deities at the Jogulamba temple are Jogulamba and Balabrahmeswara, a form of Shiva.
 In this temple Goddess Jogulamba is seen seated on a corpse with scorpion, frog, and lizard on the head.
 The word Jogulamba is said to be derived from the Telugu word Yogula Amma which means Mother of Yogis.
 In 2019, the temple was included under the PRASAD (Pilgrimage Rejuvenation Advancement Drive) scheme of the Government of India.

 Location

-Alampur is located approximately 220 km south of Hyderabad and is accessible through Hyderabad-Bangalore highway and 26km from kurnool.
+Alampur is located approximately 220 km south of Hyderabad and is accessible through Hyderabad-Bangalore highway and 26 km from kurnool.
 Jogulamba temple is located in the same complex as that of the Navabrahma Temples, a group of nine temples dedicated to Shiva built in the seventh and eighth century CE by the Badami Chalukyas.